bryanknox/azure-static-website-deploy-with-az-powershell/README.md

 PowerShell:
 ```
-./Add-CustomDomain-to-CDN.ps1
+./Add-CustomDomain-to-CDN.ps1 -EnvironmentName play5
 ```

+> NOTE: It can take up to 6-8 hours for the custom domain HTTPS feature to be activated."

 ## Test the Static Website in Azure CDN for the Environment
-Browse to the "CDN Endpoint URL" output by the add custom domain script to test that the static website is being serviced from the Azure CDN.
+Browse to the "CDN Endpoint URL" output by the add custom domain script to test that the static website is being served from the Azure CDN.

-## Remove the cdnverify CNAME record from DNS

-After the custom domain has been added to the CDN endpoint for the environment, the `cdnverify` CNAME record is no longer needed and should be removed from DNS.

 # Cleaning up.